Use the Smolyak quadrature

 graph.setLogScale(ot.GraphImplementation.LOGXY)

-graph.setLegendPosition("upper right")
+graph.setLegendPosition("upper left")

 view = otv.View(